hneemann/Digital/README.md

 * Don't introduce new findbugs issues
 * Try to keep the test coverage high.
 The target is 80% test coverage at all non GUI components.
 * Up to now there are no GUI tests so the overall test coverage is only somewhat above 50%.
-  Try to keep the amount of untested GUI code as low as possible.
+  Try to keep the amount of untested GUI code low.